Build docker image

 Using local code

 It’s also possible to build a docker image directly from local repos.
-It helps a lot to test new code before pushing them to remote.

 First, make sure the three repos locate in the same place.
 You can clone them if needed